EvolutionGym/evogym/examples/README.md

 python run_cppn_neat.py --eval-interval 10000 --total-timesteps 100000
 ```

-Note that the default parameters are set for testing purposes, and should not produce successful robots.
+Note that the default parameters are set for testing purposes, and will not produce task-performant robots.
 Feel free to increase the co-design/PPO parameters based on your compute availability.
+You may also reference evaluation parameters from [Appendix D. of our paper](https://arxiv.org/pdf/2201.09863).

 ## Visualize